jmor8736/MyPortfolio/Aerodynamic Analysis/Biconvex Airfoil/ReadMe.txt

 This is a test of three tools created to estimate aerodynamic forces on a biconvex airfoil in a M = 2.13 freestream.
-The three methods used in the tools are Buseman's method, a Shock Wave and Expansion Theory based method, and a
+The three methods used in the tools are Buseman's method, a Linear Potential a Shock Wave and Expansion Theory based method, and a